OsmanBuyuksar/NeuralNetwork/README.md

 ************Forward Propogation************

-In forward propagation i need to calculate next layer values which can be calculated using this formula:
+In forward propagation we need to calculate next layer values which can be calculated using this formula:

 ![Untitled](Back%20Propagation%20Alghoritm%20f331bed106aa4d8c9d64ff008a5e9dc5/Untitled%201.png)

-Since its a matrix multiplication operation i stored perceptron values in a vector and used  "`@`” for the forward propagation alghoritm and also squashed the values for it to give better results.
-Which results in this forward propagation function:
+Since we need to do a matrix multiplication operation perceptron values are stored in a vector.
+That way perceptron values can be multiplied seamleasly by using "`@`” symbol.
+After the matrix multiplication calculated values are squashed and stored.
+The way matrix multiplication performed is shown below:

 ![Untitled](Back%20Propagation%20Alghoritm%20f331bed106aa4d8c9d64ff008a5e9dc5/Untitled%202.png)